-Cramps.
-They’re what happens when a normal muscle function goes horribly, agonizingly wrong.
-Endurance athletes are familiar with them.
-So are most women.
-(Psst!
-If you have that kind of cramps, read: how to get rid of menstrual cramps).
-And if you’re one of the many people who suffer from nocturnal cramps, you must really hate them,waking you up in the middle of the night like in sharp angry pain.
+Cramps happen when normal muscle function goes horribly, agonizingly wrong.
+Endurance athletes are familiar with them and so are most women (for those kind of cramps, read: how to get rid of menstrual cramps).
+And if you’re one of the many people who suffer from nocturnal muscle cramps, you must really hate them, waking you up in the middle of the night like in sharp angry pain.
 Worse is when your jaw cramps up!
 Just walking it off isn’t enough…read the following for more info on how to help prevent and thus get rid of cramps.

 Muscle cramps occur when a muscle suddenly contracts, hard, without being willed to do so.
 The result is pain, and it can be so extreme as to render the affected muscle—usually a leg muscle—temporarily useless.
-Cramps have few symptoms aside from the pain (which is usually enough on its own to let someone know they’re experiencing a cramp), but the spasming muscle will often protrude in a hard lump under the skin that can be felt or sometimes even seen.
+Cramps have few symptoms aside from the pain (which is usually enough on its own), but the spasming muscle will often protrude in a hard lump under the skin that can be felt or sometimes even seen.
 Most cramps subside on their own within 15 minutes, but often leave behind some longer-lasting soreness.
 Luckily, cramps and the pain associated with them usually respond well to at-home treatments, and you can prevent future muscle cramps by following a few relatively simple steps.

 Causes of Cramps